-Who will be affected by these new rules, and what will the new rule entail?
+Who will be affected by these new OSHA rules?

 First, nothing has changed in terms of what employers are required to report.
 The major difference of this new rule is that all employers who have more than 250 employees will be required to report their serious injuries and illnesses online.
 In certain higher-risk industries, companies with 20 or more employees will be required to report in the same way.
 Follow this hyperlink to see if your business is considered high risk.
 It won’t be required, however, for those injuries that can be handled with a simple first aid kit.